 - States will provide 1 or 2 teams of 2 members from their delegation.
 If the state selects 2 teams the teams will work as 2 separate teams.
 States can combine as one team if they do not have enough delegates to participate.
 Mixed age groups are allowed.
 There will be a theme chosen by the delegates for the next year immediately following the Cook Off contest.
-The theme for 2023 is "Sloppy Baas" - 2.
-Cooking equipment cannot be shared.
+The theme for 2024 is "Hula Lamb" Participants must incorporate pineapple and coconut in their recipe. - 2.
+Cooking equipment can be shared.
 One adult supervisor per team must be present for safety precautions and cannot assist in preparing of food. - 3.
 Each group must bring their own supplies except their ground lamb and table.
-Recipes, any spices, garnishes, rolls, fry pan, (no grills), extension cords, gloves, aprons, plates, tablecloth, utensils needed to complete their dishes.
-Need to have hair pulled back and wear a hat, have hand sanitizing station, You will be making 3 burgers and present each judge with 1⁄2 of a burger - 4.
-All preparation including cutting of garnishes may not be done prior to the start of the competition. - 5.
-No alcoholic beverages may be used in the preparation of recipes. - 6.
-State signs will be provided to identify each team. - 7.
+Recipes, any spices, garnishes, rolls, fry pan (no grills), extension cords, gloves, aprons, plates, tablecloth, utensils needed to complete their dishes.
+Need to have hair pulled back and wear a hat, have hand sanitizing station, You will be making 3 burgers and present each judge with 1⁄2 of a burger. - 4.
+No alcoholic beverages may be used in the preparation of recipes. - 5.
+State signs will be provided to identify each team. - 6.
 Each State must provide the number of teams and names of participants by September 1 of the current year.
 Email laura.marek@uconn.edu.
-Questions call 860-305-4529. - 8.
-No parts of the meal including cutting of garnishes can be made, prepped ahead of time, or precooked.
+Questions call 860-305-4529. - 7.
+No parts of the meal-including the cutting of garnishes--can be made, prepped ahead of time, or precooked.
 Start times will be in 15 minute intervals and each team will have 30 minutes to prepare and complete the meal.

-Teams will present 1/2 of a lamb burger to each judge, explain their dish and be prepared to answer any questions.
+Teams will present 1/2 of a lamb burger to each judge, explain their dish, and be prepared to answer any questions.

-The panel of judges will score teams by the following breakdown: Creativity = possible 10 points Teamwork = possible 25 points Taste = possible 25 points Presentation of dish = 20 points Presentation by group to judges = 20 points
+The panel of judges will score teams by the following breakdown:

+Creativity = possible 10 points

+Teamwork = possible 25 points

+Taste = possible 25 points

+Presentation of dish = 20 points

+Presentation by group to judges = 20 points